hiimjasmine00/virtual-scripts/README.md

 # Virtual Scripts
-Scripts made to find virtual functions in macOS and iOS versions of Geometry Dash.
+Scripts made to find virtual functions in Geometry Dash.

 ## How To Use
 1. Download or clone this repository.